-The University of Manchester medical school along with Salford Royal NHS Foundation Trust are looking for people aged 20-30 to take part in medical student exams, acting the part of a ‘simulated patient’.
+The University of Manchester medical school along with Salford Royal are looking for healthy people aged 18+ to take part in medical student exams, acting the part of a ‘simulated patient’.

 Exams are a vital part of the training of future doctors, and by including members of the public in their training, clinicians are better able to teach and assess many skills which are important when training doctors.